sharma-daksh/basic-snake-game/README.md

 A classic Snake game implemented in Python using the turtle module.
 This simple game provides a nostalgic experience and helps demonstrate basic game development concepts in Python.
+The game includes high score tracking that reads and updates a (.txt) file, adding a persistent competitive element.